 What this metric tells you: Hashtag performance

 The Instagram algorithm may occasionally wreak havoc on your content strategy.
 However, hashtags have proven to be one of the most reliable ways to keep your momentum going.
 Use hashtags that are relevant to your industry or what your audience is searching for you.
 This can help you keep reach and engagement in check.
 Instagram allows users to include up to 30 hashtags per post.
 However, be sure to use that quota wisely.
-This can be carried out through research and learning from performance over time.
+You can accomplish this by researching and learning from performance over time.
 It may come as a surprise how often less is more when it comes to hashtags.

 What this metric tells you: Instagram’s impact on your website traffic.